djimenezc/epiclabs/java/README.md

 ## Find integer.
 Given a file that contains 4 billions of non negative integers (assume int: 4 bytes per number), write an algorithm that output a single non negative integer that is not contained in the file.
 Assume you have 1Gb of memory available for this.

+## Duplicated url’s.
+You have a file with 10 billion of urls (one per line).
+These are the full list of urls to be crawled by your crawler.
+How do you determine what url’s are duplicated?
+Assume you have just 1 GB of memory available for this.

 ## Requirements

 - [Java SE](http://www.oracle.com/technetwork/java/javase/overview)